IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 Copyright &copy; 2017 IMS Global Learning Consortium.
 All Rights Reserved.

-Use of this specification to develop products or services is governed by the license with IMS found on the IMS website: http://www.imsglobal.org/speclicense.html.
+Use of this guide to develop products or services is governed by the license with IMS found on the IMS website: http://www.imsglobal.org/speclicense.html.

 Permission is granted to all parties to use excerpts from this document as needed in producing requests for proposals.

 The limited permissions granted above are perpetual and will not be revoked by IMS or its successors or assigns.

-THIS SPECIFICATION IS BEING OFFERED WITHOUT ANY WARRANTY WHATSOEVER, AND IN PARTICULAR, ANY WARRANTY OF NON INFRINGEMENT IS EXPRESSLY DISCLAIMED.
-ANY USE OF THIS SPECIFICATION SHALL BE MADE ENTIRELY AT THE IMPLEMENTER'S OWN RISK, AND NEITHER THE CONSORTIUM, NOR ANY OF ITS MEMBERS OR SUBMITTERS, SHALL HAVE ANY LIABILITY WHATSOEVER TO ANY IMPLEMENTER OR THIRD PARTY FOR ANY DAMAGES OF ANY NATURE WHATSOEVER, DIRECTLY OR INDIRECTLY, ARISING FROM THE USE OF THIS SPECIFICATION.
+THIS GUIDE IS BEING OFFERED WITHOUT ANY WARRANTY WHATSOEVER, AND IN PARTICULAR, ANY WARRANTY OF NON INFRINGEMENT IS EXPRESSLY DISCLAIMED.
+ANY USE OF THIS GUIDE SHALL BE MADE ENTIRELY AT THE IMPLEMENTER'S OWN RISK, AND NEITHER THE CONSORTIUM, NOR ANY OF ITS MEMBERS OR SUBMITTERS, SHALL HAVE ANY LIABILITY WHATSOEVER TO ANY IMPLEMENTER OR THIRD PARTY FOR ANY DAMAGES OF ANY NATURE WHATSOEVER, DIRECTLY OR INDIRECTLY, ARISING FROM THE USE OF THIS GUIDE.

 ## Table of Contents